JamesLavin/sync_repos/README.md

 ## TESTS

-I have created some tests.
+I've created some tests.
 Each passes in isolation, but several generally fail when run as a suite.
 I need to figure out why.

 Running with the following seed, the tests always pass: